ondrej-smola/mesos-go-http/README.md

 ## Status

 Current state of project is *alpha* as it is only lightly tested and need more adoption/feedback.
+Users of this library are encouraged to vendor it.
+API stability isn't guaranteed at this stage.

-### Mesos versions
+### Mesos proto versions

-Current support is for Mesos 1.1.0 proto.
+* (MASTER) 1.1.0+

 ### Features